MphasisWyde/eWAM-Package-Builder/readme.md

 # Todo

-- [ ] Allow defining several packages in same folder
+- [x] Allow defining several packages in same folder
+- [ ] Optimize : only build/compress each component only once